 Of course, Snap presents its own set of challenges, namely cost: ads are expensive to develop, its audience is expensive to reach, and the crowded marketplace can make it difficult to leave a lasting impression.
 But it’s not that dissimilar from Instagram—the place advertisers needed to be three to four years ago because of its appeal to a younger audience.
 The upside: to paraphrase Frank Sinatra, if you can make it on Snap, you can make it anywhere.

-Have questions about how to get started advertising with Google, Facebook, Snap or any other channel?
-Contact Raka today and we’ll be happy to provide you with a free digital advertising consultation, including recommendations for budget and next steps.
+Have questions about how to get started with digital advertising on Google, Facebook, Snap or any other channel?
+Check out our digital advertising calculator, or contact Raka today and we’ll be happy to provide you with a free digital advertising consultation, including recommendations for budget and next steps.